d2l-ai/d2l-en/chapter_preliminaries/calculus.md

 tells `matplotlib` to output graphics in SVG format for crisper images.
-The comment `#@save` is a special modifier that allows us to save the subsequent function, class, or other code block to the `d2l` package so that we can invoke it later without repeating the code,
+The comment `#@save` is a special modifier that allows us to save any function, class, or other code block to the `d2l` package so that we can invoke it later without repeating the code,